microsoft/AdaptiveCards/source/nodejs/adaptivecards-designer/CONTRIBUTING.md

 In design mode, the card designer surface is more complicated, because all card elements have an paired element called a `DesignerPeer` (See `src/designer-peers.ts`).
 That is, when we render the card in design mode, there will be a DesignerPeer overlaid on top of each element.
 ![image](https://github.com/user-attachments/assets/f9ecf217-6fe7-4ac5-a1a6-18429b2b1250)

 The peers allow us to enable a drag and drop interface for the designer.
 For some element peers, we also have additional buttons attached that add functionality (Example: `ColumnSetPeer` include an "Add a column" button).
+Note that new peers need to be registered within `CardElementPeerRegistry` (See `card-designer-surface.ts`).

 The goal of design mode is to allow developers to design the card **without** manually modifyin the JSON editor.
 When an element has been moved, deleted, or modified from the card surface, the JSON editor will reflect the changes.